cures-hub/cures-condec-jira/doc/features/nudging.md

 *Configuration view for the events that trigger a just-in-time prompt*

 ## Ambient feedback and friction nudges
-ConDec offers **ambient feedback nudging mechanisms** to indicate that their are recommendations regarding rationale management.
+ConDec offers **ambient feedback nudging mechanisms** to indicate that there are recommendations regarding rationale management.

 ConDec colors menu items according to the number of recommendations that have not been accepted or discarded by the developers:
 If there are many recommendations, menu items are colored in red (i.e. action is needed by the developers, this can also be seen as a way to **create friction**).
 If there are a few recommendations, menu items are colored in orange.
-If there are no recommendations, e.g. if the [definition of done]((https://github.com/cures-hub/cures-condec-jira/tree/master/doc/features/quality-checking.md) is fulfilled or all recommendations were accepted or discarded by the developers, menu items are colored in green.
+If there are no recommendations, e.g. if the [definition of done](https://github.com/cures-hub/cures-condec-jira/tree/master/doc/features/quality-checking.md) is fulfilled or all recommendations were accepted or discarded by the developers, menu items are colored in green.

 ![Coloring of menu items to indicate whether action is needed](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/screenshots/nudging_ambient_feedback_menu.png)